viktorashi/stratec-rocket/README.md

 pip install -r requirements.txt flask --app . run
 ```
-and now you can access your localhost server with the app.
+and now you can access the app through your localhost or 127.000 or whatever

 <br>